spoddutur/spark-phrase-extraction/README.md

 # Spark Phrase Extraction : Automated phrase mining from huge text corpus using Apache Spark

-This library is similar to phrase extraction implementation Gensim([found here](https://github.com/RaRe-Technologies/gensim)) but for huge text corpus at scale using apache Spark.
+This library is similar to phrase extraction implementation in Gensim([found here](https://github.com/RaRe-Technologies/gensim)) but for huge text corpus at scale using apache Spark.

 <br/>